LukeShortCloud/rootpages/markdown/openstack.md

 # Introduction - Versions

 Each OpenStack release starts with a letter, chronologically starting with A. These are usually named after the city where one of the recent development conferences were held.
 The major version number of OpenStack represents the major version number of each software in that release.
 For example, Ocata software is versioned as `15.X.X`.
-A new release comes out about every 6 months and is supported for 1 year.
+A new release comes out about every 6 months and is supported for 1 year before becoming end-of-life (EOL).

 Releases: